dickinson-comp290-sp2023/web/resources/index.md

 ## Class 3

-To take advantage of a recently-announced Dickinson event, the schedule has been changed and are topic for this week will be diversity in computing.
+To take advantage of a recently-announced Dickinson event, the schedule has been changed and our topic for this week will be diversity in computing.
 Please check the MP1 homework webpage carefully for details.